tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 {{SliceDefinition}} below).
 In this case, a Slice-Flow Aggregate Selector (SAS) MUST be carried in each packet to identify the Slice-Flow Aggregate that it belongs to.

-The ingress node of a NRP domain, in addition to marking packets with a Diffserv CS, MAY also add an SAS to each Slice-Flow Aggregate packet.
-The transit nodes within a NRP domain MAY use the SAS to associate packets with a Slice-Flow Aggregate and to determine the Network Resource Partition Per Hop Behavior (NRP-PHB) that is applied to the packet (refer to
+The ingress node of an NRP domain, in addition to marking packets with a Diffserv CS, MAY also add an SAS to each Slice-Flow Aggregate packet.
+The transit nodes within an NRP domain MAY use the SAS to associate packets with a Slice-Flow Aggregate and to determine the Network Resource Partition Per Hop Behavior (NRP-PHB) that is applied to the packet (refer to
 {{SlicePHB}} for further details).
 The CS MAY be used to apply a Diffserv PHB on to the packet to allow differentiation of traffic treatment within the same